ssro/argocd-sample/README.md

 - login to https://localhost:8080 (accept the self signed cert)

+- link your github repo that contains the `root-app.yaml` to argo here https://localhost:8080/settings/repos

+## Install the root-app

+Then all you have to do is to apply the `root-app.yaml` file to your cluster and watch all the apps in `apps` folder get deployed in the webUI of argo.

+`kubectl apply -f root-app.yaml`

-Now there's ArgoCD deployed in the cluster managing itself and the apps
+Now there's ArgoCD deployed in the cluster managing itself and the rest of the apps

+The initial helm installation can be safely ignored (but do not delete it) as it's not needed anymore for updating ArgoCD.

 Have fun!